zouppa/qpi/README.md

 ## Features

-- Visualise QSphere in 3 dimentions (with 4 views)
+- Visualize QSphere in 3 dimensions (with 4 views)
-- Wifi Access point to allow you to use it in uknown territory (without internet connection)
+- Wi-Fi Access point to allow you to use it in unknown territory (without internet connection)

 ## Get Started
-You can get QPi in 2 different way
+You can get QPi in 2 different ways

 - Follow the Tutorial to install it yourself
 - Contact us to provide you with the ready to use image and write it in the SD